(Updated for 2022)

 A clean mailing list is one of the most important tools a business can have, as it is an easy vehicle for maintaining contact with existing customers and converting prospects into customers.
 While it can sometimes be a tedious process to correct your data, the return on this time investment is well worth it.

-Here at Ironmark, we see oodles of direct mail fails because of crappy lists.
+Here at Ironmark, we see oodles of direct mail fail because of unorganized and dirty-data within lists.
 Want to know the biggest, easily-fixable Excel mistake?
 De-duping your list only works if you have a standardized convention for addresses and you determine whether or not you want your direct mail piece to go to multiple people per household (and communicate that to your mail partner).
 Let me unpick this further.

 - Have a standardized convention for addresses.
 For example, decide if you are using “123 Main Street” or “123 Main St.” Using different versions of the same address will not flag either as a duplicate entry in Excel, even if the contact names are different.
 Both will be mailed, and if this is a fundraising letter, your donor might be concerned that you’re wasting money on postage.